dasmithii/imp/README.txt

 Installation

-    Note: Windows is not supported.
-Linux probably isn't either.
-I've only tested on my Mac thus far.
+    Note: I've only compiled on my Mac thus far.
+No promises (yet).

-    1. Clone this repository.
+    1. Clone this repository, or, download a release.
     2. Enter root directory.
     3. `make release`
     4. `make install`